dbcraig/LmRaC/README.md

 Functions are purposely independent of Experiments.

 With flexibility comes responsibility.
-Maybe the most confusing part of LmRaC is remembering that indexes and experiments independent.
+Maybe the most confusing part of LmRaC is remembering that indexes and experiments are independent.
 Think of indexes as a collection of information about a domain of knowledge *that you define.* Within that collection is additional information about particular experiments (e.g., answers you've saved, documents you've uploaded, interpretations of results).
-So, if you want to ask questions (i.e., search) about these experiments, you need to use this index.
+So, if you want to ask questions about (i.e., search) these experiments, you need to use the correct index.

 However, information about an experiment can be saved to *more than one index*!
 You may have an index created specifically for one disease (e.g., breast cancer).
 You may have another index created for a particular experimental protocol (e.g., differential gene expression).
 Information about your experiment investigating gene expression in breast cancer can be saved to both indexes! *Or*, you could just create one large index for both breast cancer and differential gene expression.
 You have the flexibility to design the knowledge base best suited for the questions you ask.